Asymptotics for the Tur\'an number of Berge-$K_{2,t}$: Proofs of the results about -uniform Berge- -free hypergraphs

 Now we continue the proof of Theorem \ref{main}.
-Let $x$ be the number of purple edges.
-Then, by Claim \ref{based_on_x}, the number of copies of $K_r$ consisting of purple edges is at most but then the number of purple hyperedges is also at most this number as for every hyperedge, the set of edges contained in it on the same $r$ vertices form a purple $K_r$.
+Let $x$ be the number of purple edges in $G$.
+Then, by Claim \ref{based_on_x}, the number of copies of $K_r$ consisting of purple edges in $G$ is at most but then the number of purple hyperedges in $\cH$ is also at most this number because any pair contained in a purple hyperedge forms a purple edge in $G$.

 Let $y:=ex(n,F)$.
-Then the number of blue edges is at most $y-x$ as $G_1$ is $F$-free, and similarly the number of green edges is at most $y-x$.
-This implies the number of blue hyperedges is at most
+Then the number of blue edges in $G$ is at most $y-x$ as $G_1$ is $F$-free, and similarly, the number of green edges in $G$ is at most $y-x$.